-in combination with chemotherapy, for the treatment of patients with locally recurrent unresectable or metastatic TNBC whose tumors express PD-L1 [Combined Positive Score (CPS) ≥10] as determined by an FDA approved test.
+- for the treatment of patients with high-risk early-stage TNBC in combination with chemotherapy as neoadjuvant treatment, and then continued as a single agent as adjuvant treatment after surgery.
+(1.18) - in combination with chemotherapy, for the treatment of patients with locally recurrent unresectable or metastatic TNBC whose tumors express PD-L1 (CPS ≥10) as determined by an FDA approved test.
 (1.18, 2.1)

-Adult Indications: Additional Dosing Regimen of 400 mg Every 6 Weeks
+Adult Classical Hodgkin Lymphoma and Adult Primary Mediastinal Large B-Cell Lymphoma: Additional Dosing Regimen of 400 mg Every 6 Weeks

-- for use at an additional recommended dosage of 400 mg every 6 weeks for all approved adult indications.
-(1.19, 2.2) - This indication is approved under accelerated approval based on tumor response rate and durability of response.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials. - This indication is approved under accelerated approval based on progression-free survival.
+- for use at an additional recommended dosage of 400 mg every 6 weeks for Classical Hodgkin Lymphoma and Primary Mediastinal Large B-Cell Lymphoma in adults 2 (1.19, 2.2) - This indication is approved under accelerated approval based on tumor response rate and durability of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials. - This indication is approved under accelerated approval based on pharmacokinetic data, the relationship of exposure to efficacy, and the relationship of exposure to safety.
 Continued approval for this dosing may be contingent upon verification and description of clinical benefit in the confirmatory trials.

------ DOSAGE AND ADMINISTRATION -----
+--- DOSAGE AND ADMINISTRATION -----